Breath-Body-Mind Integration (Foundation level)

 • Practice – working with urgent bodily sensations/anxiety

 • BBMI to support the relational triangle (patient, carer, clinician)

-• Self-care and compassionate care – exploring this relationship (& why it matters clinically)
+• Self-care and compassionate care – exploring this relationship (and why it matters clinically)

-• Practical applications & group discussion – how can you use these tools to develop your service, professional & personal life?
+• Practical applications and group discussion – how can you use these tools to develop your service, professional and personal life?

 • Closing practice